Lockouts, Jump Starts, Flat Tires

 Flat tire

-The roadside technician will install your spare tire on the road.
-If you do not have a usable spare (many newer vehicles ship without one), roadside arranges a tow to the nearest tire shop.
-The tow is covered up to your policy limit; the tire replacement at the shop is not.
+The technician installs your spare tire roadside.
+Without a usable spare, roadside arranges towing to the nearest shop.
+Towing is covered to your policy limit; tire replacement at the shop is not.

 Example